nestybox/sysbox-runc/README.md

 repository.

-## Integration with sysbox-fs
+## Integration with other Sysvisor components

-sysbox-runc is tightly integrated with sysbox-fs via gRPC. sysbox-runc mounts sysbox-fs in the system container's root filesystem as needed to create the system container abstraction.
+sysbox-runc is tightly integrated with sysbox-fs and sysbox-mgr via gRPC.
+Refer to the sysbox documentation for details.

 ## Building